liuqx315/Multiscale-pattern/doc/guide/source/Butcher.rst

    :scale: 50 %
    :align: center

-   Linear stability region for the Cash(5,3,4) method.
+   Linear stability region for the Cash-5-3-4 method.
 The method's region is outlined in blue; the embedding's region is in red.

 .. _Butcher.SDIRK-5-4:

-SDIRK 5(4)
+SDIRK-5-3-4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Butcher table number 18 for :func:`ARKodeSetIRKTableNum()`.
+:index:`Butcher table number 18 <SDIRK-5-3-4 method>`
+for :c:func:`ARKodeSetIRKTableNum()`.
 This is the default 4th order implicit method.
 Here, the method is both A- and L-stable, although the embedding has reduced stability.